Eddie McGuire: Political views

 In politics, McGuire was a prominent campaigner for Australian republicanism (the movement for replacing the King of Australia as Australia's head of state).
 He was elected as a delegate to represent Victoria at the 1998 Constitutional Convention, which led to the ultimately unsuccessful 1999 referendum.
 He is the brother of the Australian Labor politician Frank McGuire.
 Although being the brother of Frank McGuire, and having ties to Labor party members, ultimately Eddie McGuire stated in 1999 that he would be conflicted representing either the Australian Labor Party or the Liberal Party of Australia.
-He noted the confounding differences between the economic and social policies of each party and the irreconcilable dissonance in wanting to represent a Liberal Party styled economy with a Labor Party conscience.
-In 2002, McGuire stated he would not seek sanctum in politics, but that he would not say no to any future thoughts about the matter.
-McGuire was given the opportunity to represent the seat of Scullin by the Australian Labor Party in 2005, however, his business ventures were prioritised alongside McGuire becoming the then CEO of the Nine Network by 2006.
+He noted the confounding differences between the economic and social policies of each party and the irreconcilable dissonance in wanting to represent a Liberal Party–styled economy with a Labor Party conscience.
+In 2002, McGuire stated he would not seek sanctum in politics but that he would not say no to any future thoughts about the matter.
+McGuire was given the opportunity to represent the seat of Scullin by the Australian Labor Party in 2005; however, his business ventures were prioritised alongside McGuire becoming the then CEO of the Nine Network by 2006.

 Honours

 In 2001, McGuire was awarded the Australian Sports Medal (2001) "for service to Australian Football".

 In 2005, McGuire was appointed a Member of the Order of Australia (AM) (2005) "for service to the community, particularly through support for healthcare and welfare organisations, and to broadcasting".

 On 17 May 2013, RMIT University awarded McGuire an honorary doctorate, making him a Doctor of Communications honoris causa.
-The honour recognises McGuire's achievements in media, entertainment, sport and community-based activities.
+The honour recognises McGuire's achievements in media-, entertainment-, sport- and community-based activities.

 McGuire spent a period as a member of the Australian Government's Social Inclusion Board.

 In popular culture

 McGuire's one-time near-ubiquity in Channel Nine programming led to him being nicknamed "Eddie Everywhere".
-In 2004, the ABC comedy television program CNNNN featured a satirical skit about his permeation of Australian media called the "Eddie McGuire Virus".
+In 2003, the ABC comedy television program CNNNN featured a satirical skit about his permeation of Australian media called the "Eddie McGuire Virus".

 On 8 January 2005, McGuire was on Australia's three commercial TV networks (Seven, Nine, Ten) at the same time, with Andrew O'Keefe and Rove McManus, hosting a show simulcast on the networks to raise money for the 2004 Asian tsunami victims.
-Additionally, due to the contract between Fox Footy and the Seven Network which requires interstate teams to be televised on free-to-air in their respective markets (for example, matches involving the Brisbane Lions must be televised live into Queensland), McGuire can sometimes be heard on Seven calling these matches, though via the Fox Footy feed and never on free-to-air in Melbourne.
+Between 2012 and 2021, due to the contract between Fox Footy and the Seven Network which requires interstate teams to be televised on free-to-air in their respective markets (for example, matches involving the Brisbane Lions must be televised live into Queensland), McGuire could sometimes be heard on Seven calling these matches, though via the Fox Footy feed and never on free-to-air in Melbourne.
 In February 2020, however, McGuire partnered with Seven commentator Bruce McAvaney on Fox and Seven's co-coverage of the one-off 2020 AFL State of Origin Bushfire Relief match, with the match televised on the Seven Network nationally.